A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 And after initial pairing, you wouldn’t need to do it again.
 Everything pairs by itself automatically from then on.

-The Ett also switches back to pairing mode by itself once the connection is terminated; an audio prompt will inform you of reversion to scanning mode.
+The Ett also automatically switches back to pairing mode once a connection is terminated; an audio prompt will inform you of reversion to scanning mode.
 In other words, you can switch to another connection without the need for complicated button presses and the likes of.
 All in all, an absolute breeze of a process with minimal work.

 As for connection strength, I tested my set for an hour in my home and experienced no disconnection at all.
 Not even any audio faltering or jumping behind closed doors.
 I think as far as Bluetooth functionalities are concerned, the Ett delivers absolute top-notch quality.